Support Home Experiment Builder Experiment Tree Nodes

 Configuration Settings

-• Group: Enter the name for the first branch (and any subsequent ones) you want to use.
+Enter a name for the current branch.
 Each group name cannot be more than 128 characters long.
 Make sure to choose one group as the default branch.

 Live Gate